 This video is an introduction to everything you should study for the English test.
 Again, it's gonna be a brief overview.
 We have separate videos on every single thing that this video introduces you to, that cover these topics more in depth.
 But, this is a fantastic place to start if you are new to the ACT English test.
-Show Transcript
+Read full transcript

 So, let's take a look.
 There are two major categories of questions on the test.
 There are Usage/Mechanics questions and Rhetorical Skills questions.
 And, within these two major categories, there are several subcategories of question types.
 So, the big things covered under the general usage and mechanics category are punctuation, grammar and usage, and sentence structure.

 And the Rhetorical Skill is a test to test your ability to recognize the strategy, or the intention of an essay.
 Proper organization of thoughts and good writing style.
 Now, I put the approximate number of questions of each of these categories that you will see on each test on the side here.
 You don't need to memorize that, but this is just to give you a chance to see at a glance what is emphasized on the test.

 So, let's go ahead and break it down a little bit more.
 Okay, punctuation, here are the big things to study.
 Commas, apostrophes, colons, semicolons, and dashes, and maybe question marks, parentheses, and exclamation points.
 Now, I always highly recommend students study punctuation really well for the ACT.
 Why?
 Well, because it's a relatively small category of things to study, but it makes up around 15% of the test.

 More if you include some of the sentence structure questions that include punctuation issues.
 So, you can make big gains just by nabbing these questions on dashes and apostrophes and semicolons.
 And, there is a huge focus on commas on the test.
 Particularly in terms of how they can be used to properly set off phrases or compound sentences.